cheredia19/us-presidential-elections-facts-and-figures/README.md

 Biden was 77 when [he was declared the winner of the 2020 election](https://apnews.com/article/joe-biden-wins-white-house-ap-fd58df73aa677acb74fce2a69adb71f9).
 Thirteen days later, the incumbent turned 78.

 ## Popular votes by party and winners (1856-2020)

+The former vice president is the only candidate to surpass the 80 million popular-vote barrier (81,283,501) in a presidential election.
+It's fair to say that he and Trump are the only ones to have surpassed 70 million votes (74,223,975), both in the 2020 race.

+Since the first Republican nominating convention in 1856, in which ex-senator John Charles Frémont got the nomination, 24 GOP candidates were elected the United States president.
+The first one was Abraham Lincoln in 1860.

 <FlatUiTable data={{ url: 'votes_dem_rep.csv' }} />
-**NOTE: The 2016 elections are, along with those of 1824, 1876, 1888 and 2000 the only ones in which the winning candidate lost the popular vote.*
+###### *NOTE: The 2016 elections are, along with those of 1824, 1876, 1888 and 2000 the only ones in which the winning candidate lost the popular vote.*

 <PlotlyLineChart
   data={{